 Too many times, the parties (and sometimes even their attorneys) will get so caught up in trying to “win” the case that they lose sight of what is really important, the original purpose for going to Court (Sun Tzu's “great object of victory”).
-Having an experienced attorney can be invaluable, as we are able to use our perspective, objectivity, and experience to know the best way to wage the campaign.
+Having an experienced attorney can be invaluable, as we are able to use our perspective, objectivity, and experience to know the best way to wage the overall campaign.
 An experienced attorney knows all too well and will certainly advise his client that no one ever “wins” in a South Carolina divorce or child custody case.